danahynes/KillSwitch/README.md

 This also applies to the sections above about reboot/force quit.
 The KillSwitch device only handles power, and can not adjust for SD card corruption.
 Your Mileage May Vary.

 #### Install RetroPie shortcut
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
-THIS DOES NOT WORK - STILL NOODLING OUT THE FINAL CODE\
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
 This setting can be used if the software was originally installed on a Raspbian/Other OS system, and you have since installed RetroPie.
-It places a shortcut named "KillSwitch" in the "Ports" system and allows you to access the Settings program using a plugged in/paired controller.
-It is equivalent to symlinking "/usr/local/bin/killswitch-settings.py" to
+It places a shortcut named "KillSwitch" in the "Configuration" menu and allows you to access the Settings program using a plugged in/paired controller.
-"~/RetroPie/roms/ports/KillSwitch".

 #### Update
 This setting will attempt to update the software on your Pi, as well as the firmware in the device itself.
 It requires an internet connection to check for the latest release of the code on GitHub, then compares the GitHub version number to the version number running on the Pi/KillSwitch.
 If a newer version is available, you will be asked to confirm the update.
-The software will attempt to reprogram the device using ICSP, and then run the new installer (which requires a sudo password, so please make sure you have a keyboard attached/paired to the Pi).
+The software will attempt to reprogram the device using ICSP, and then run the new installer (which may require a sudo password, so please make sure you have a keyboard attached/paired to the Pi).

 If the update is successful, the Pi will ask to be rebooted.
 Press "Enter" at the end of the installer, wait for the reboot, and you'll be good to go!

 #### Uninstall
 This one is pretty self-explanatory.
 It uninstalls almost all the files/folders from your Pi that were installed using the installer.
 If you use this option, please be sure to read the caveats at the end of the uninstall script output, as there are some things the uninstaller cannot revert, such as installed dependencies and the serial port options.

-This script also requires running as root, so please make sure you have a keyboard attached/paired to the Pi to enter the root password.
+This script may require running as root, so please make sure you have a keyboard attached/paired to the Pi to enter the root password.

 ## RetroPie
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
-TODO: RETROPIE - THIS DOES NOT WORK - STILL NOODLING OUT THE FINAL CODE\
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
 The software installed on your Pi is compatible with RetroPie.
-Where you see "killswitch-settings.py" above, select "KillSwitch" from the "Ports" menu item.
+Where you see "killswitch-settings.sh" above, select "KillSwitch" from the main menu.

-When you install the software on a system that has RetroPie, a shortcut to "killswitch-settings.py" will be installed in the "Ports" directory (as "KillSwitch"), where you can access it and use it with a paired game controller.
+When you install the software on a system that has RetroPie, a shortcut to "killswitch-settings.sh" will be installed in the main menu directory as "KillSwitch", where you can access it and use it with a paired game controller.
 Use the D-Pad to navigate between menu options, and the A/B buttons to accept/cancel.
 (So far it is tested on a Pi 3 B+ with RetroPie v4.4, but it should work on any newer Pi hardware and RetroPie software).
-Note that the installer/uninstaller will need a root password, for which you will need a keyboard attached/paired to the Pi.
+Note that the installer/uninstaller may need a root password, for which you will need a keyboard attached/paired to the Pi.

-Specific buttons to use depend on your setup, but the defaults are that the A button is Enter (select OK/Back/Exit), and the B button is space bar (select option)\
+Specific buttons to use depend on your setup, but the defaults are that the A button is Enter (select OK/Back/Exit), and the B button is space bar (select option).
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
-TODO: RETROPIE - FINISH THIS PART AFTER TESTING\
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\

 ## Connectors
 The connector labeled "J2" has 7 pins.
 These pins can be used to remotely locate the button/status LED/IR receiver.
 Starting from the pin closest to the physical push button, they are: